 - Commitment of local authorities to pay the local match

 The program assists development authorities in contamination investigations and the development of Response Action Plans (RAPs) or in the cleanup of contamination prescribed in a Minnesota Pollution Control Agency (MPCA)-approved RAP on a site that will be redeveloped.
 In both cases, grants are awarded to those sites where there is a planned redevelopment intention.

-Investigation and RAP Development grants pay for up to 75 percent of the costs of Phase I, Phase II investigation and/or RAP preparation (awards not to exceed $50,000).
+Investigation and RAP Development grants pay for up to 75% of the costs of Phase I, Phase II investigation and/or RAP preparation (awards not to exceed $50,000).

-Contamination Cleanup grants pay for up to 75 percent of the costs of cleaning up contaminants defined under state law or petroleum contamination that is not eligible for reimbursement under the Minnesota Petrofund.
+Contamination Cleanup grants pay for up to 75% of the costs of cleaning up contaminants defined under state law or petroleum contamination that is not eligible for reimbursement under the Minnesota Petrofund.

 Eligible cleanup costs do not include RAP implementation incurred before the award date of a grant unless the application for the grant was submitted within 180 days after the RAP was approved by the MPCA.
-Cleanup grant applicants must have an MPCA-approved RAP and must meet a pre-cleanup land value vs. cleanup cost criteria.
+Cleanup grant applicants must have an MPCA-approved RAP.

-Both applications require a 25 percent local match, participation in the Metropolitan Council's Local Housing Incentives Programs for Twin Cities Metro area applicants, and the serious expectation that the site will be redeveloped.
+Both applications require a 25% local match, participation in the Metropolitan Council's Local Housing Incentives Programs for Twin Cities Metro area applicants, and the serious expectation that the site will be redeveloped.